Guarda – Lai Blau – Chamonna Tuoi

 Description

-From the centre of Guarda, the path leads along the Clozza stream to Alp Suot above the tree line and further into the valley to the foot of the mighty Piz Buin and the Chamanna Tuoi SAC.
+From the center of Guarda the path follows the Clozza stream to Alp Suot above the timberline and further upstream to the foot of the mighty Piz Buin and to Chamonna Tuoi SAC.

 Sicherheitshinweis

-The tour was evaluated in favorable weather conditions, the current weather conditions and weather forecasts must be observed before the start of the tour.
-This hike requires an elementary alpine experience, orientation skills, hiking boots are recommended.
+The route was rated under favorable weather conditions, current weather conditions and forecasts must be strictly observed before starting the route.
+This hike requires basic alpine experience, orientation skills, hiking boots are recommended.

 Ausrüstung